 People who live close to roadways with a high level of air pollution are also more likely to gain weight, according to a study from the University of Southern California.
 Unfortunately, air pollution is likely not under your direct control, but you can make an effort to avoid hanging out in areas with very polluted air, like smoke-filled venues.
 And consider buying a filter to increase the air quality in your home.

-Check out the morning habits of naturally thin people!
+Check out these morning habits of naturally slim people.

 Turn down the thermostat

 Our climate-controlled homes may be one factor in the obesity epidemic, according to a study published in the journal Cell.
 The scientists found that regular exposure to mildly cold weather—as would have been normal in the days before programmable thermostats—helps the human body regulate a healthy weight.
 Chilly air may increase your metabolism by forcing your body to work harder to cope with the changing conditions.
 And you don’t have to do a polar plunge or sleep in a snow cave to see results, say the researchers.
 Just lowering your thermostat by a few degrees or turning the shower briefly to cold can help.